-Important: If /usr/sbin is not contained in the PATH environment variable, the full path name is required on the command line (/opt/TP9400/bin) to open the Enterprise Management window.
+Note: If /usr/sbin is not contained in the PATH environment variable, the full path name is required on the command line (/opt/tp9400/client/tpssm) to open the Enterprise Management window.

 The Enterprise Management window might take several minutes to open.
 No wait cursor is displayed.